creative-workflow/wordpress-docker/README.md

 `./scripts/db-import.sh`

 #### using phpmyadmin
-Have a look at step 4 to finde out where your phpmyadmin instance is accessible via web browser.
+Open http://localhost:9001 web browser.
+Login in with:.
 Login in with:
   * host: *leave blank*
   * user: root
   * password: *leave blank*